 - According to eMarketer, Amazon is now the top online shopping destination for consumers in Canada.

 Here’s what you need to know to get started selling on Amazon Canada.

 1. Choose the Best Products to Sell on Amazon Canada

 You can still sell to Canadians from Amazon.com.

-However, there’s still a key difference between the .com and .ca according to Pat Petriello, Senior Marketplace Strategist at CPC Strategy.
+However, there’s still a key difference between the .com and .ca according to Pat Petriello, Director, Amazon Strategy at Tinuiti.

 “While Sellers can make their products on .com available to Canadian-based buyers, they wouldn’t get their products in front of those shoppers searching on Amazon Canada unless they listed in the .ca marketplace.”

 Now for the next question—assuming your products aren’t on Amazon.ca’s list of Prohibited or Restricted Products, how do you know which products will sell best in Canada?